denis909/php-microservice-app/README.md

 You can install the application using the following command:

-`composer create-project --stability=dev --prefer-dist denis909/php-microservice-app`
+`composer create-project --stability=dev --prefer-dist --no-dev denis909/php-microservice-app`

 ## Components